J. Jonah Jameson: Working with Superior Spider-Man

-After Superior Spider-Man (Doctor Octopus' mind in Spider-Man's body) stops the Sinister Six, Mayor J. Jonah Jameson comes to thank him personally, while Peter Parker's consciousness is shocked to see Jameson's drastically changed attitude towards the hero.
+After Superior Spider-Man (Doctor Octopus controlling Spider-Man's body) stops the Sinister Six, Jameson comes to thank him personally, while Peter Parker's consciousness is shocked to see Jameson's drastically changed attitude towards the hero.
 On the top of the police station building Jameson, Chief Pratchett and Carlie Cooper stand near to the improvised "Spider-Signal".
 Jameson boasts about his wise ruling policy while Carlie doubts Superior Spider-Man will ever show up.
 But he finally does and short-circuits the signal.
 Jameson discharges oaths about wasted taxpayer dollars, and Superior Spider-Man explains they can hinder him using the signal, humiliating Jameson between the lines.
 When Massacre rigs the doors of Grand Central Station to explode, this even worries Jameson.
-While speaking in a press conference, Jameson is suddenly attacked by criminal pranksters Jester and Screwball who assault their victims and broadcast it through the internet in a web-show called "Jested" (similar to popular TV show Punk'd).
+While speaking in a press conference, Jameson is suddenly attacked by criminal pranksters Jester and Screwball, who assault their victims and broadcast it through the internet in a web-show called "Jested".
 Both pranksters humiliate Jameson and transmit it all over the world, where even Superior Spider-Man laughs it off.
-Then he gets summoned by Jameson himself to the City Hall where he asks him to arrest Jester and Screwball.
-Superior Spider-Man dismisses it at first, but after Jameson reminded him of all the times Superior Spider-Man has pulled pranks on him (and even Otto remembers Peter's quips against him), he agrees to catch them putting his Patrol App on course.
+Then he gets summoned by Jameson himself to the City Hall, where he asks him to arrest Jester and Screwball.
+Superior Spider-Man dismisses it at first, but after Jameson reminded him of all the times Superior Spider-Man has pulled pranks on him, he agrees to catch them putting his Patrol App on course.
 Superior Spider-Man beats up Jester and Screwball where his brutality being watched all over the city including Jameson (who is enjoying the punishment).